cgpeanut/winiis/README.md

 -  sudo puppet parser validate manifests/install.pp

-# Create a Configuration Class
+# Create a Service Class

 1. Finally, we want to make sure the mysqld service is started, enabled to start at boot, and is set to restart whenever there are changes made to our config file.
 Let's first create the manifest and define our resource type:

-- $ sudo pdk new class service
+$ sudo pdk new class service
-- $ sudo vim manifests/service.pp
+$ sudo vim manifests/service.pp

 class mysql::service {
   service { 'mysql':
   }
 }

 2. Next, we want to supply our attributes.
 The ensure and enable attributes are fairly self-explanatory: